 Meet Our Board of Directors

 April is mom not only to Isaac, but also to Ivy and Eli!
 She is a teacher by day and runs all of the ins and outs of COFC from their family home in her downtime.

 "My family's lives were forever changed when Isaac was diagnosed with brain cancer.
 I knew that I had to do something to give back to the childhood cancer community.
-My hope is for COFC to provide kids with a cancer a small piece of normalcy during such a difficult time."
+My hope is for COFC to provide kids with cancer a small piece of "normal" during such a difficult time."

 Tammy is a long-time family friend and was always a bright spot to each of Isaac's hospital stays.
 She is the glue that holds COFC together.

 "After witnessing Isaac's journey, I am honored to be able to help other families going through a similar situation with fun camping kits to help kids find a little escape."

 Dana has been "Auntie Dana" to Isaac his entire life.
 Her business background and extensive knowledge base has been invaluable to COFC.

 "Being a part of COFC means bringing a little bit of joy to kids who are in the fight of their lives.
 Every picture of a child enjoying their escape from cancer, is a reminder that I need to keep helping other kids who will unfortunately one day be fighting. "